 - 4-Ingredient Pumpkin Pancakes with Pancake Mix

-I hope your family loves this easy raspberry pastry braid!
+I hope your family loves this easy braided raspberry pastry!
 If you make it, be sure to take a picture and tag me on Instagram with @ashcroftfamilytable and use the hashtag #ashcroftfamilytable!

 And if you’d like to get a 4-week meal plan featuring my recipes, just enter your email in the form above and you’ll get it straight to your inbox!